mbuckaway/aoc/README.md

 # Advent in Code Problems

 From the [Advent in Code](https://adventofcode.com) website, these are some of the problems.

-Code is done in Python.
+Code is done in Python in the python directory, C# in the cs directory.

 The rational is to keep the code as simple as possible using brute force methods, unless efficiency is easy to implement.